mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

 If you need our assistance, please follow the [General Workflow](#general-workflow)

 More ways to reach us:
-1. For support questions related to production you can reach us in   `~cloud-support ` channel.
+1. For support questions related to production you can reach us in the `~cloud-support ` channel.
 2. For all the other questions you can reach us in `~cloud-platform-team` channel

 ### How we work